junegunn/fzf.vim/README.md

 fzf are not familiar with Vimscript and are looking for the "default" implementation of the features they can find in the alternative Vim plugins.

-This repository is a bundle of fzf-based commands and mappings extracted from my .vimrc to address such needs.
-They are *not* designed to be flexible or configurable, and there's no guarantee of backward-compatibility.

 Why you should use fzf on Vim
 -----------------------------